Spider-Man's Tom Holland Descended from 'the Greatest Knight Who Ever Lived'

 Both Wear Suits and Masks

-Both William Marshal and Peter Parker wear suits and masks to go into battle, which protect them from bodily harm and enhance their abilities.
+Both William Marshal and Peter Parker wear suits and masks to go into battle, which protects them from bodily harm and enhances their abilities.
 For William Marshal, his chain mail and armor protect him from the blows of weapons, and his horse and sword extend his fighting abilities.
-For Peter Parker, his suit protects his identity, but also extends his abilities, including a HUD (heads up display) in his lenses, his web shooters, and the Iron Spider Armor suit made for him by Tony Stark also gives him protection from bodily harm, much like the armor that William Marshal wore.
+For Peter Parker, his suit protects his identity, but also extends his abilities, including a HUD (heads up display) in his lenses, his web-shooters, and the Iron Spider Armor suit made for him by Tony Stark also gives him protection from bodily harm, much like the armor that William Marshal wore.

 Both Have Stunning Love Interests

-Everyone knows about Peter Parker's main love interest, Mary Jane "MJ" Watson.
-MJ has become one of the most popular "non-powered" characters in the Marvel universe, and become one the best known love interests in superhero pop culture.
+Everyone knows about Peter Parker's main love interest, MJ.
+She has become one of the most popular "non-powered" characters in the Marvel universe, and become one of the best-known love interests in superhero pop culture.
 MJ is smart, independent, supportive, and at times, thrust into battles tied to Peter's role as Spider-Man.
-In Holland's Spider-Man movies, MJ is Michelle Jones, who goes by the nickname of MJ as an homage to the original Mary Jane.
+In Holland's Spider-Man movies, MJ is Michelle Jones, who goes by the nickname of MJ as an homage to the original Mary Jane Watson.

 Similarly, William Marshal married a pretty rad Medieval babe known as Isabel de Clare.
-She was one of the richest women of the day in England, and also half William's age.
-But they had a happy and cohesive marriage.
-At one point while William was away on business, their castle was attacked and Isabel orchestrated and led the defense of the castle and battle against the attackers.
+She was one of the richest women of the day in England.
+Once when William was away on business, their castle was attacked and it was Isabel who orchestrated and led the defense of the castle and the battle against the attackers.
 Like Peter and MJ, Tom Holland's ancestors William and Isabel were quite a power couple.

 The Greatest Knight Who Ever Lived

 Tom is close with his parents, Dominic and Nikki, his brothers Sam, Harry, and Paddy, and his beloved Staffordshire Bull Terrier, Tessa.
-Together the family runs The Brothers Trust, a UK registered charity which supports smaller charities that struggle to be heard.
-Tom is the focal point of the charity and its fund raising efforts.
+Together the family runs The Brothers Trust, a UK registered charity that supports smaller charities that struggle to be heard.
+Tom is the focal point of the charity and its fundraising efforts.
 To learn more or to donate, visit https://www.thebrotherstrust.org

 About the Author

-As a family historian, I enjoy researching my own family tree and the family trees of others.
-It gives me a sense of someone’s background and what makes them who they are today.
-To see their roots and where they come from is inspiring to me.
-I’m often in awe of the connections of their ancestors’ experiences to the present.
-I hope to inspire others to research their own family trees and find out where they come from by sharing interesting insights from the family trees of notable figures.
+Storytelling binds generations.
+Films and family history are both powerful forms of storytelling that do just that.
+Family history research has been a passion of mine since I was a teenager.
+Having researched my own family tree extensively, I enjoy looking into the family trees of notable people.
+It gives me a sense of their background and what shaped their family into who they are today.
+To see their roots and where they come from is always inspiring.
+Being a history geek, I’m often in awe of the historical experiences of their ancestors and how they connect to the present day.
+I hope to inspire others to research their own family trees and find out where they come from by sharing interesting insights from the family trees of some of my favorite artists and entertainers.

 #tomholland #tom #holland #spiderman #homecoming #farfromhome #avengers #endgame #infinitywar #captainamerica #civilwar #actor #hollywood #ancestry #genealogy #hollywoodancestry #ethnicity #family #familytree #descent #ancestors #descendant #williammarshal #earlofpembroke #greatestknight #knight #medieval #history #theimpossible #billyelliot #intheheartofthesea #dominicholland #samholland #harryholland #paddyholland #brotherstrust #tessa